 On March 9, 2018, PayPal, Inc. ("PayPal") commenced an action against the Company in the Superior Court Department of the Trial Court of the Commonwealth of Massachusetts, for Suffolk County.
 The action was originally captioned PayPal, Inc. v.
 NantHealth, Inc., Civil Action No. 18-0780-E. On April 10, 2018, the Superior Court transferred the case to its Business Litigation Section, where it is currently pending and captioned as PayPal, Inc. v.
-NantHealth, Inc., Civil Action No. 18-0780-BLS1.
-This action arises out of a Sublease Agreement that PayPal and the Company entered into on or about November 30, 2017.
+NantHealth, Inc., Civil Action No. 18-0780-BL for on or about November 30, 2017.
 The Sublease Agreement pertained to commercial real estate that PayPal leased at One International Place in Boston, Massachusetts.
 On January 25, 2018, the Company notified PayPal that it was electing to terminate the Sublease Agreement.